Mindfulness of Breath Class Follow-Up

 - Your mind will wander, and this is normal!

 - Every time you bring your mind back to the present moment is a moment of mindfulness.
 It’s like doing one rep that strengthens your muscles of awareness.

 - If the breath isn’t a good anchor for you, you might try being aware of sounds, your hands or feet, or your heartbeat instead.

-- Some recommended meditation apps include: Insight Timer (my favorite, and it’s free!), Calm, and Headspace.
+- Some recommended meditation apps include: Insight Timer (my favorite, and it’s free!), Calm, Headspace, and Plum Village.